rehierl/node-tree-outliner/3-2-0-design-3.md

 **CLARIFICATION**
 The root node is a type-1 sectioning node.

 As mentioned before, the root node must declare its own section.
 In addition to that, even the first child of the root must belong to the root section.
-That is, because every node in a tree must belong to at least one section.
+That is, because every node in a tree must belong to at least one section which is declared within the current tree.
 Consequently, the root node matches the definition of a type-1 sectioning node.

 <!-- ======================================================================= -->
 ## type-2, next sibling